Mutanganabenjamin/Mutanganabenjamin/README.md

 - 👋 Hi, I’m @Mutanganabenjamin
 - 👀 I’m interested in building my own website
 - 🌱 I’m currently learning Computer and software Engineering
-- 💞️ I’m looking to collaborate on webdesigning and tranforming World on better Technology
+- 💞️ I’m looking to collaborate on webdesigning and transforming World on better Technology
 - 📫 How to reach me Email:mutanganabenjamin80@gmail.com

 <!---